rhassett-cshl/GLM/README.md

   -m Model           select a model (epigenomic, kmer) -l_s LearningSize  learning size for gradient ascent -t Tolerance       tolerance for gradient ascent
-  -o outputDir       directory for saving the output of kappa
+  -o OutputDir       directory for saving the output of kappa

 ```

 The input data is produced by [SimPol](https://github.com/CshlSiepelLab/SimPol), a simulator we developed for simulating the dynamics of RNA Polymerase (RNAP) on DNA template.